 Hands up if you often leave valuables inside your vehicle.
 Thought so.
 It’s something most of us do from time to time – life’s busy and it’s easy to forget.

 That’s why it’s important to know most car insurance policies don’t cover personal property like mobile telephones/devices, handbags and laptops.
 Further, valuables left inside a vehicle make your car more vulnerable to theft.
 Even if you’re just running a five minute errand, take important belongings with you.

 Better safe than sorry.
 Consider leaving a reminder somewhere in the car that you see from time to time, to continue to prompt yourself.
 Perhaps a sticker in the corner of your windscreen?

 Fact: Policy Savings Can Be Made.

-If you have questions about your policy, it’s best to talk to your provider to set the record straight.
-And if you’re taking out a new comprehensive car insurance policy – whether you’re focused on the cheapest car insurance, the best value or being covered for particular aspects – it’s always best to shop around.
+If you have questions about your policy then it’s best to talk to your provider to set the record straight.
+If they can’t answer your questions then look elsewhere.
+And if you’re taking out a new comprehensive car insurance policy it’s always best to shop around.
+This applies whether you’re focused on the cheapest car insurance, the best value or being covered for particular aspects.

 Why not check out PD Insurance while you’re at it?
 We offer affordable comprehensive car insurance and, as mentioned earlier, we provide discounts for people who are the only driver of their car.
 See if we can help.

 Over to You